The Most Effective Follow-Ups for Nonprofit Events and Campaigns

 Following up is an important part of any campaign or event.
 One of the biggest reasons for that is donor retention.
 In a survey asking donors why they stopped supporting an organization, 53% cited poor communication with the nonprofit.
-But there are many other reasons following up should be built into every campaign, such as preserving and expanding relationships with volunteers and sponsors, identifying the most popular features of the campaign, and learning how to make the whole process less stressful for staff.
+But there are many other reasons you should follow up after fundraising events or campaigns, such as preserving and expanding relationships with volunteers and sponsors, identifying the most popular features of the campaign, and learning how to make the whole process less stressful for staff.

 While there will be some differences in follow-up methods, depending on the size of the organization, there are three main elements to following up on a fundraising campaign.